hashgraph/hedera-services/platform-sdk/docs/core/tipset-algorithm.md

 When it comes time to create a new event, if there are multiple other parents to choose from, select the other parent that results in the greatest tipset score improvement.

-# Bully Scores
+# Selfishness Scores

-Informally, bullying is when the network decides (for whatever reason) not to use an event creator's events as other parents very often.
-The node being bullied (the nerd) will then find that it is difficult or impossible for its events to reach consensus.
+Informally, selfishness is when the network decides (for whatever reason) not to use an event creator's events as other parents very often.
+The node being ignored will then find that it is difficult or impossible for its events to reach consensus.

-A bully score is a numeric value that increases the more a "nerd" is getting ignored.
-The more time that passes without putting a nerd's event into the ancestry of recent events, the higher the bully score is against that node.
+A selfishness score is a numeric value that increases the more a node is getting ignored.
+The more time that passes without putting a node's event into the ancestry of recent events, the higher the selfishness score is against that node.

-To compute the bully score against a node `X`, look at recent snapshot tipsets.
+To compute the selfishness score against a node `X`, look at recent snapshot tipsets.
 Starting with the current snapshot and going backwards towards older snapshots, count the number of snapshots that need to be iterated over before an advancement in `X`'s generation is observed.
-That count is the bully score against `X`.
+That count is the selfishness score against `X`.

-In order to prevent nodes from being bullied too badly, it is important to periodically choose a nerdy event as an other parent, even if that choice of other parent does not improve the snapshot advancement score much.
+In order to prevent nodes from being ignored too badly, it is important to periodically choose an event from an ignored node as an other parent, even if that choice of other parent does not improve the snapshot advancement score much.
 The exact algorithm for this is a bit of a heuristic, and needs to be tuned on a variety of factors.
-Failure to occasionally select nerdy events may cause some nodes to be unable to create events that reach consensus.
+Failure to occasionally select an ignored node's events may cause some nodes to be unable to create events that reach consensus.